-Florida high school shooting leaves one person injured; suspect in custody
+Florida high school shooting leaves one student injured; suspect in custody

-At least one person was injured in a shooting at a Florida high school Friday and a suspect was in custody, police said.
+At least one student was injured in a shooting at a Florida high school Friday and a suspect was in custody, police said.

 The Marion County Sheriff's Office said the incident occurred at Forest High School in Ocala, Fla.
+School board member Nancy Stacey confirmed to Fox News that the suspected gunman and person injured are both students.
+The student was allegedly shot in the ankle and was taken to a local hospital for treatment.

-The Ocala Star Banner reported a student shot another student in the ankle Friday morning.
+The identities of both students were not immediately available.
+The Ocala Star Banner reported the two students were both male.

 The school is currently on lockdown as police clear the area.
 WKMG reported that all Marion County schools are on lockdown and the school walkouts that were planned for the 19th anniversary of the Columbine school massacre were canceled.